Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Colombia is the 4th top producer of Coffee in the world.
 According to Wikipedia, other major products of Colombia are coal, cut flowers, bananas, rice, tobacco, corn, sugarcane, cocoa beans, pineapple, oilseed, vegetables, fique, panela, forest products, and shrimp, most of which are exported to the United States.
 All of these products and bulk materials can generate combustible dust.

-While combustible dust hazards exist in many industries, some industries are more prone to combustible dust explosions than others:
+While combustible dust hazards exist in many industries, some industries are more prone to explosions than others:

 -